Fast and Slow Optimal Trading with Exogenous Information: Abstract

 \section{Abstract}

-We consider a stochastic game between a slow institutional investor and a high-frequency trader who are trading a risky asset and their aggregated order-flow impacts the asset price.
-We model this system by means of two coupled stochastic control problems, in which the high-frequency trader exploits the available information on a price predicting signal more frequently, but is also subject to periodic ``end of day'' inventory constraints.
+We model the interaction between a slow institutional investor and a high-frequency trader as a stochastic multiperiod Stackelberg game.
+The high-frequency trader exploits price information more frequently and is subject to periodic inventory constraints.
 We first derive the optimal strategy of the high-frequency trader given any admissible strategy of the institutional investor.
-Then, we solve the problem of the institutional investor given the optimal signal-adaptive strategy of the high-frequency trader, in terms of the resolvent of a Fredholm integral equation, thus establishing the unique multi-period Stackelberg equilibrium of the game.
-Our results provide an explicit solution to the game, which shows that the high-frequency trader can adopt either predatory or cooperative strategies in each period, depending on the tradeoff between the order-flow and the trading signal.
-We also show that the institutional investor's strategy is considerably more profitable when the order-flow of the high-frequency trader is taken into account in her trading strategy.
+Then, we solve the problem of the institutional investor given the optimal strategy of the high-frequency trader, in terms of the resolvent of a Fredholm integral equation, thus establishing the unique multi-period Stackelberg equilibrium of the game.
+Our results provide an explicit solution which shows that the high-frequency trader can adopt either predatory or cooperative strategies in each period, depending on the tradeoff between the order-flow and the trading signal.
+We also show that the institutional investor's strategy is more profitable when the order-flow of the high-frequency trader is taken into account.

 \begin{description} \item[Mathematics Subject Classification (2010):] 49N70, 49N90, 93E20, 60H30 \item[JEL Classification:] C73, C02, C61, G11 \item[Keywords:] Optimal stochastic control, stochastic games, price impact, predictive signals, Stackelberg equilibrium